 So to send a file directly to AirDrop, right-click on the item, open the Share menu, and choose “AirDrop“.
 Make sure AirDrop and BlueTooth is switched on in both the sending and receiving devices.

 There’s just so much you can do on a Mac, and I am learning new tips all the time.
-Share with us your favourite ones in the comments, and look out soon for another roundup of useful Mac tips.
+Share with us your favorite ones in the comments, and look out soon for another roundup of useful Mac tips.